Bikas0/Text-Summarization/README.md

 </ul>

 <h3>Dataset</h3>
 The dataset used in this notebook is stored in a CSV file located on Google Drive.
-It is loaded into the notebook with the following command:<br>
+It is loaded into the notebook with the following command: <br>

 ```bash
 dataset = pd.read_csv("/content/drive/MyDrive/summary/Datasets.csv")
 dataset.rename(columns={'Task Description': 'dialogue', 'Summary': 'summary'}, inplace=True)
 ```
 <h3>Preprocessing</h3>
-Preprocessing steps include:<br>
+Preprocessing steps include: <br>

 <ul>
   <li>Tokenization</li>
   <li>Lemmatization</li>
   <li>Stopwords removal</li>
 </ul>
 The nltk library is used for these preprocessing tasks.
-Ensure the necessary NLTK packages are downloaded:
+Ensure the necessary NLTK packages are downloaded: <br>

 ```bash
 nltk.download('punkt')
 nltk.download('wordnet')